tsnellgrove/dark_castle3/doc/to_do.md

 					- DECISION: No, causes confusion; sword disp only if turn ends w/ sword in hand
 					- IDEA: also, I don't want weapon-sheath disp if sword just passes through hand
 					- IDEA: ony want weapon-sheath disp if weapon was actually 'drawn'
-				- INPROC: update general weapon behavior
+				- DONE: update general weapon disp behavior
 					- IDEA: "whenever player 'take's weapon => "You are armed and dangerous!"
 					- IDEA: "whenever player drops / stowes a weapon => "You look a bit more approachable."
 					- CANCEL: update 'take' weapon disp